cilkplus/cilkplus.github.com/index.md

 ### Building

 Currently, only CMake-based building is supported.
 Detailed instructions on how to build Clang/LLVM/Compiler-rt with CMake can be found in the following page: http://llvm.org/docs/CMake.html.
-In the following command, make sure to replace /install/prefix and /path/to/llvm with appropriate paths.
+In the following command, make sure to replace `/install/prefix` with the location where you would like to install the binaries.

 ```
 $ cd llvm